200 Series: Board of Directors

 1. Time Limit: Speakers will limit their comments to three minutes unless the time limit is waived by the board president, or a majority of the board members present.
 When there are a large number of speakers to be heard, the board may shorten the allotted time.

 2. Addressing the Board: The speaker will sign in upon arrival including their name, relationship to the district (ex: parent, resident, etc.), and topic of communication.
 The board president will then use the sign-in sheet to call each speaker to the podium in order of sign in.
 The speaker is asked to stand at the podium, state their name, and identify their relationship to the district.
 Only individuals recognized by the presiding officer will be allowed to speak and any comments by others are deemed out of order.
 All comments should be shared in a respectful manner.
 The district will not be responsible for any defamatory or potentially defamatory statements which may be made.
-Individuals who have a complaint about employees may bring their complaint to the board only after they have followed Policy 1003.3-Complaints about School Personnel
+Individuals who have a complaint about employees may bring their complaint to the board only after they have followed Policy 1003.3.

 3. Receipt of Speaker Comments: Comments will be received by the board and, if appropriate or for clarification purposes, the board president or superintendent may seek additional information from the speaker.
 The board, at its discretion, may choose to place the speaker’s topic on a future agenda or delegate any action to the appropriate administrator.